 Histidinemia is considered a benign condition.
-For years, mental retardation and speech defects were associated with histidinemia.
+For years, intellectual disability and speech disorders were associated with histidinemia.
 However, these findings are now considered coincidental and not due to the metabolic defect of histidinemia because reports of follow-up from newborn screening have demonstrated that the majority of infants with histidinemia do not develop clinical symptoms (asymptomatic).
 Nevertheless, clinical symptoms have been reported in some patients with histidinemia.
 To reconcile this with the benign findings from newborn screening, it has been suggested that histidinemia might be a risk factor for the development of CNS problems, and that such problems might develop only in an unfavorable circumstance such as an abnormal perinatal event.

 Individuals with histidinemia have elevated levels of the amino acid histidine in the blood and excessive amounts of histidine, imidazole pyruvic acid, and other imidazole metabolism products in the urine.
 Most persons with histidinemia adapt to the presence of excessive histidine in the blood and do not suffer any ill effects.

 According to the medical literature, infants born to mothers with histidinemia (maternal histinemia) have exhibited no symptoms.

 Histidinemia is inherited as an autosomal recessive trait.
 Genetic diseases are determined by two genes, one received from the father and one from the mother.